rails/rails/guides/source/action_mailer_basics.md

 Creating a Mailer and Views
 ---------------------------

-This section will provide a step-by-step guide to creating a Mailer and its views.
+This section will provide a step-by-step guide to sending email with Action Mailer.
+Here are the details of each step.

 ### Generate the Mailer